Lacerte/clima/README.md

 * The logo's icon is designed by Alessio Atzeni and made available free of charge at http://www.alessioatzeni.com/meteocons/
 * The App design is heavily inspired by https://github.com/LonelyCpp/flutter_weather
 * All the packages in `packages` except for `clima_ui` were created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).

-## License

-Clima is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Clima is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.